-There is currently a waiting list and it is first come first serve.
-As soon as someone transitions or graduates off the program, the agency immediately reaches out to the first client on the list.
-The waitlist is an monitored excel spreadsheet.
-A waitlist is necessary because there is not enough funding to help everyone.
+There were clients on the agency waitlist towards the beginning of the year, but as attrition out of the program rose though the year, all clients who applied were able to be served.
 Applicants are first screened to determine housing status and are given priority based on their degree of homelessness.
 Applicants are then prioritized based on application received/assessment date.
 As the recertification meetings are completed or as clients experience changes to their circumstances, the agency determines if rent portions need any adjustments.
 In some instances, the agency may determine a decrease in the HOPWA portion of funds necessary for clients to maintain housing.
 The program works to connect clients with mainstream benefits, permanent housing options, and to sources of earned income such as employment or training.